opencomputeproject/onie/docs/_sources/design-spec/x86_recovery.txt

 How to configure a particular machine for PXE booting is beyond the scope of this document.
-However, the ONIE build system does generate kernel and initramfs images suitable for PXE booting.
+However, the ONIE build system does generate kernel and ``initramfs`` images suitable for PXE booting.

-The ``recovery-initrd`` Makefile target generates an ONIE initrd that also contains an ONIE updater image.
+The ``recovery-initrd`` Makefile target generates an ONIE ``initrd`` that also contains an ONIE updater image.

-Assuming you have set up PXE booting a few kernel command line options can help automate the installation of ONIE:
+Assuming you have set up PXE booting, a few kernel command line options can help automate the installation of ONIE:

 - ``boot_env=recovery``